opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The steps in this section only need to be executed if the user plans on storing consolidated results on the Test Host that can be uploaded to the CVP portal.
+The steps in this section only need to be executed if the user plans on storing consolidated results on the Test Host that can be uploaded to the OVP portal.

-Dovetail needs to build the local DB and testapi service for storing and reporting results to the CVP web portal.
+Dovetail needs to build the local DB and testapi service for storing and reporting results to the OVP web portal.
 There is a script in the Dovetail container for building the local DB.
 The ports 27017 and 8000 are used by the DB and testapi respectively.
 If the Test Host is using these ports for existing services, to avoid conflicts, remap the ports to values that are unused.
 Execute the commands below in the Dovetail container to remap ports, as required.